 Specific mudras are used in branches of Indian healing to change the internal state,through direct manipulation of somatosensory cortex and subsequent neural pathways into the limbic and reptilian brains.

 When mudras are used in conjunction with ontological kinesiology, they create a narrative (like the dancer’s vocabulary) that emerges from the body-person.
 This enables the practitioner to find the root cause needing to be addressed.
-This cuts to the chase, bypassing the literate and all-pervasive mind, accessing the internal knowing, to understand the inner process that occurred.
+This cuts to the chase, bypassing the literate and all-pervasive mind, accessing the internal knowing, to understand the inner process that has occurred.

 Traube-Hering wave – cranial rhythmic impulse–a summation of rhythms